 2. Resume introduction

-3. Work or relevant experience
+3. Work experience

-In most cases, the experience section of your resume should make up the majority of your outline.
+In most cases, the work experience section of your resume should make up the majority of your outline.
 If you have experience, focus on two to three of your most recently held jobs.

 For each job, include the: